ROLLOFACE PARTS SOLD “AS IS” WITH “ALL FAULTS”

 Road dirt and gunk can eventually build up to a point where it messes with mechanical parts like emergency brake cables.
 If you don’t use your parking brake very often, it can result in a seized cable that locks up during sub-zero conditions.
 Electronic automatic parking brake systems are especially prone to locking up when it’s extremely cold out.

 Corroded Brake Rotors

 All of the salt, sand and ice that eventually builds up on rotors can seriously affect your braking performance if left unattended.
 While your rotors are made of polished iron, they’re still vulnerable to the same environmental conditions that make any metal part rust.
 Ultimately, corroded rotors lead to uneven wear and “pulsating” brakes that feel dangerous and fail to stop your car adequately when it matters.

 Protecting Brakes from Winters

-When you’re staring a six-month winter in the face, you’re often more concerned with your car starting every day than brake problems.
+When you’re staring a few month winter in the face, you’re often more concerned with your car starting every day than brake problems.
 Before the snow flies, have a local automotive repair shop give your car a full brake bill of health to ensure that no surprises crop up before spring.